 (iii) by transferring ownership of a policy to the University and making periodic gifts to the University to cover payment of the policy premiums.
 Stanford does not make premium payments from sources other than gifts intended for such purposes.
 The tax ramifications of life insurance gifts are complicated; questions should be referred to the Office of Planned Giving.

 Since its founding, Stanford has derived significant and ongoing support from bequest gifts.
 Names of donors who have confirmed that a bequest for Stanford is included in their will or trust should be forwarded to the Office of Planned Giving along with any known details of the gift.
 The Office of Planned Giving operates The Founding Grant Society, which recognizes and honors those who have made life income gifts or who have indicated that a bequest to the University is included in their estate plans.
 The Office of Planned Giving staff are available to consult with donors and their advisors in the drafting of bequests to the University.
-Information about or questions concerning any bequest gift that has matured should be immediately referred to the Manager of Trusts and Bequests in the Office of Planned Giving (650) 725-4358.
+Information about or questions concerning any bequest gift that has matured should be immediately referred to the Manager of Estate Service in the Office of Planned Giving (650) 725-4358.

 (5) Corporate Matching Gifts